CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ## Units

-Most values which represent physical quantities (length, volume, time, etc.) are given as a string with a numerical value and an abbreviation of the unit.
+Most values which represent physical quantities (length, volume, time, etc.) are given as a string with a numerical value and an abbreviation of the unit, separated with a space.
+Generally we use SI units and try to stick to the conventional SI abbreviations.
 For example, a volume of 3 litres would be defined as `"3 L"`.

 ### Time duration